Ask AI

 There are a few ways you can define an asset check:

-• Separately from the assets the checks target - In this approach, asset materialization and asset checks are executed in their own separate ops.
+• Separately from the assets the checks target - In this approach, asset materialization and asset checks are executed in their own separate operations.
 If using the multiprocess_executor, this allows you to launch runs that will use separate processes to materialize the asset and execute its check.

 • Using an asset check factory - This approach allows you to define multiple, similar asset checks at once